nybble04/appsec-notes/mobile/android.md

 - Select "Manual proxy configuration
 - Enter Burp Proxy's configuration into this

-## ⚠️ SSL Pinning and Bypassing it using Frida
+## ⚠️ SSL Pinning
 - It is a security mechanism
 - It prevents man-in-the-middle attack by importing a malicious certificate.
 - The app is made to trust only a particular certificate.
 It won't trust the malicious certificate.

-- **Bypass SSL Pinning** : This is done using Objection and Frida.
+## SSL Pinning Bypass

+### 1. Objection/Frida

-### Automatically Patching (injecting Frida) Applications using Objection
+**Case 1 - Automatically Patching (injecting Frida) Applications using Objection**

-Install Frida and then install Objection (order is important)
+Step 1: Install Frida and then install Objection (order is important)
 ```
 pip3 install frida-tools
 pip3 install objection
 ```

-Step 1: Patch the APK that was pulled (downloaded locally) using ADB
+Step 2: Patch the APK that was pulled (downloaded locally) using ADB
 ```
 objection patchapk --source <pulled_apk>
 ```